 In a large heavy pot over medium heat (I like to use my Cast-Iron Dutch Oven), fry the bacon until it begins to turn brown.
 Add onion, garlic, celery, and bell pepper; saute 8 to 10 minutes or until vegetable are soft.

 Stir in thyme, salt, Tabasco Sauce, cayenne pepper, cloves, bay leaf, and tomatoes.

-boil.
+Stir in clam juice and water; bring mixture to a boil.
 Add rice, cover, and turn heat to low; cook 30 minutes or until the rice has absorbed almost all of the liquid and is cooked through.

-evenly; cook 6 to 7 minutes until shrimp is opaque in center (cut to test).
+Gently stir the jambalaya, then add shrimp and parsley, tossing lightly to distribute them evenly.
+Cook 6 to 7 minutes until shrimp is opaque in center (cut to test).
 Remove from heat and serve immediately.

 Makes 4 to 6 servings.